today and for the future.

 When Audrey worked for the former City of York school board, she saw first-hand the wonderful work done by Cradleship Crèche, now the Macaulay Child Development Centre.
 This inspired Audrey to join the Board.
 She is delighted to work with such a forward-thinking agency and a diverse and talented board of directors.

-Eduardo currently works at Teranet as Vice President, Electronic Search and Registration.
-He first joined the company in June 2010.
-Prior to that, Eduardo dedicated 20+ years to product management, business strategy and marketing at a variety of organizations.
+Eduardo has dedicated 20+ years to product management, business strategy and marketing at a variety of organizations.
 Eduardo graduated with a BSc in occupational Therapy from the University of Toronto, and also has an international MBA from the Schulich School of Business.
 Eduardo grew up in the Jane and Finch area of Toronto, where he witnessed first-hand the need for the kind of quality programs Macaulay offers children and parents.
 Eduardo feels privileged to be given the opportunity to join the Macaulay board where he hopes to make meaningful contributions to the continued success of the organization.

 Karen is a clinical psychologist at Peel Children’s Centre.
 Working in children’s mental health over the last ten years, she has had the opportunity to work collaboratively with families, multidisciplinary clinical team s and other community service providers.
 Together, they support the children and youth along a spectrum of services including brief counselling, intensive outreach, day treatment and residential programs.
 In addition, Karen is the mother of two energetic young boys who are thriving in the responsive and enriched learning environments offered by Macaulay.
 Her interest in volunteering for the board of directors comes from both her professional commitment to the well-being of children and families, as well as her own family’s appreciation for Macaulay.

-Kathy Cunningham is a Senior Vice President and Chief Auditor at Sun Life Financial, and was previously an audit partner at KPMG, where she specialized in financial institutions, including insurance companies and banks.
+Kathy Cunningham is a Senior Vice President, Finance at Sun Life Financial, and was previously an audit partner at KPMG, where she specialized in financial institutions, including insurance companies and banks.
 She is a chartered professional accountant, with a BComm (Hons) from Queen’s University.
 Kathy served on KPMG’s Board of Directors, was the Assistant Treasurer for A Place to Play, Co-chair for the YWCA Women of Distinction Committee, and past Treasurer at Sheena’s Place, a support centre for those affected by eating disorders.

-Linda is an organizational development and learning expert working in the areas of leadership, emotional intelligence, personal mastery, team effectiveness and change management.
-She is currently Head of Organizational Development and Learning at Capital One Canada.
-Prior to that, she was the Executive Director of the Hincks-Dellcrest Gail Appel Institute, delivering instruction for practitioners, parents and educators in the field of children’s mental health.
-Linda holds a BComm, Finance and an MA, Adult and Distance Learning.
-She serves as a board member and treasurer for the Moonhorse Dance Theatre and is a former member of the board for the Canadian Positive Psychology Association.
+Linda is an organizational development and learning expert working in the areas of organizational culture, leadership and change management.
+She is currently Vice-President, People and Culture at Emergent Assets.
+Previously she was Head of Organizational Development and Learning at Capital One Canada and the Executive Director of the Hincks-Dellcrest Gail Appel Institute, delivering instruction for practitioners, parents and educators in the field of children’s mental health.
+Linda holds a BComm, Finance, an MA, Adult and Distance Learning and an Advanced Certificate in Human Resources from Queen’s University.
+She formerly served as a board director and treasurer for the Moonhorse Dance Theatre and as a board director for the Canadian Positive Psychology Association.
 Linda’s time spent helping kids with mental health concerns left an indelible desire to ensure that every child gets the best start in life.